obfuscar/docs/getting-started/basics.rst

 7 methods, 4 properties, and 5 fields named A, with several more methods, properties, and fields named a.

-To try it out, see Basic Example.
+To try it out, see :doc:`/tutorials/basics`.
+The sample project demonstrates how to use Obfusar NuGet package in your projects to perform obfuscation.

 Caveat
 ------